wso2/docs-choreo-dev/en/docs/tutorials/expose-an-existing-api-via-a-rest-api-proxy.md

 Let's begin...
 ## Step 1: Create a REST API Proxy

-Choreo gives you two options to create a REST API proxy:
+You can create a REST API proxy in one of the following methods:

 - Design a new REST API proxy using an existing endpoint.
 - Importing an OpenAPI specification of the existing API.